t2013anurag/sailsjs-social-passport-login/README.md

 # sailsjs-social-passport-login
-Basic example to intergrate Facebook with Sails.JS
+Basic example to integrate Facebook and Google with Sails.JS
 ---------------------------------------------------

 Please follow the instructions on [sailsjs.org](http://sailsjs.org) to launch SailsJS.